 Coercing Authentication

-The following example demonstrates performing this attack with CrackMapExec, however, it can also be performed by crafting a custom .LNK
+The demonstrates performing this attack with CrackMapExec, however, it can also be performed by crafting a custom .LNK

 file.